benbalter/benbalter.github.com/_posts/2024-01-08-dissenting-voices.md

 ---
-title: The "I don't like what they're saying so they shouldn't be allowed to say it" approach to crisis management
+title: The "I don't like what they're saying, so they shouldn't be allowed to say it" approach to crisis management
 description: Leaders often face push back when they make tough decisions.
 Trying to "control the narrative" by ignoring or shutting down dissent is a bad idea.
 It erodes trust, invites negativity, and stifles learning.
 A better approach is to be transparent, open, and accountable.
 This builds trust, invites positivity, and fosters learning.
 image: https://github.com/benbalter/benbalter.github.com/assets/282759/aca327ea-9252-4080-919e-363ed18ae50f
 ---